codesimurg/jumpStartJavaScript/README.md

 # jumpStartJavaScript
-My "Jump Start JavaScript" code.
+Developing a task manager based on "Jump Start JavaScript" by Ara Pehlivanian and Don Nguyen.